syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Appearance-Settings.md

 TouchStyleColorTable _touchColorTable = new TouchStyleColorTable();

-//To set forecolor of the Active tab item
+//To set fore color of the Active tab item

 _touchColorTable.ToolstripActiveTabItemForeColor = Color.RoyalBlue;
-//To set forecolor of the Inactive tab item
+//To set fore color of the Inactive tab item

 _touchColorTable.ToolstripTabItemForeColor = Color.White;
 //To set the Button hover color